Typsium/alchemist/src/drawer.typ

   // branch
   first-branch: false, // true if the next element is the first in a branch
   // cycle
-  first-molecule: none, // name of the first molecule in the cycle
+  first-fragment: none, // name of the first fragment in the cycle
   in-cycle: false, // true if we are in a cycle
   cycle-faces: 0, // number of faces in the current cycle
   faces-count: 0, // number of faces already drawn